 Care management and coordination

-A social worker and community health worker coordinate care and follow up with patients through phone calls after discharge.
+A social worker and community health worker coordinated care and follow up with patients through phone calls after discharge.

-Physicians and clinic staff receive information through grand rounds, online education, communications through Healthfirst’s Spectrum of Health program (with information on preventive services and health conditions), and outreach.
+Physicians and clinic staff received information through grand rounds, online education, communications through Healthfirst’s Spectrum of Health program (with information on preventive services and health conditions), and outreach.

-Patients receive a small financial incentive and a roundtrip Metrocard for attending their postpartum visit.
+Patients received a small financial incentive and a roundtrip Metrocard for attending their postpartum visit.

-Patients are assessed for full medical history, psychosocial drivers of hospital readmission, and social connectedness.
+Patients were assessed for full medical history, psychosocial drivers of hospital readmission, and social connectedness.

 Monitoring of associated measures of health and clinical care

-The associated measures of health and clinical care included: postpartum visits; screening for blood pressure, depression and glucose levels (for gestational diabetes), and maternal emergency department visits.
+The associated measures of health and clinical care included: postpartum visits; screening for blood pressure; depression and glucose levels (for gestational diabetes); and maternal emergency department visits.

-Finding Answers: Solving Disparities Through Payment and Delivery System Reform, is a national program funded by the Robert Wood Johnson Foundation with technical assistance and direction provided by the University of Chicago.
-Finding Answers was created to discover and disseminate practical ways to achieve health equity and is currently focused on discovering how healthcare payment and delivery systems can be redesigned to reduce and eliminate health care disparities.
-Its current work includes three pilot projects involving health systems and payers partnering to improve health equity.
+Finding Answers: Solving Disparities Through Payment and Delivery System Reform was a national program funded by the Robert Wood Johnson Foundation with technical assistance and direction provided by the University of Chicago.
+Finding Answers was created to discover and disseminate practical ways to achieve health equity and was focused on discovering how healthcare payment and delivery systems can be redesigned to reduce and eliminate health care disparities.
+Its work included three pilot projects involving health systems and payers partnering to improve health equity.
 To read more about Finding Answers, please click here.